Roland-Huisman/Digital_RX8E_M8357R/README.md

 boards and sell them on Ebay, you are more then welcome to do that.
 In this way you can help other people to get these boards which probably are not able to solder them by them self.

-All documents are profided as-is.
-I have to check which lisence is the best suitable for the project.

 Regards, Roland